gunnarkotkasets/Selenide/README.md

 * On the left, right click on our Webtest item.
 * Click on Run 'Webtest'

-Then a mozilla browser should start for a moment
+Then a mozilla browser should start for a moment and then close.
 * On the left, if there is a green text "All Tests Passed", you are ready for the NTD Selenide workshop

 9. Eclipse users